sambacha/openevm/Future-Works.md

 ## Experimental support of landing pad
 Landingpad is used to support exception handling.

-## Experimental support of Heap allocation
+## Experimental support of simulating heap allocations
 EVM does not have a heap space, so we cannot use heap allocations.
 We might be able to do around it.

-## Constant symbol table support
+## Constant table support
+Having a constant table in the smart contract could potentially save some code size if the elements in the table are reused.

 ## Metadata export
+We could export more metadata for debugging, analyzing, and so on.

 # Optimizations
 ## Support more than 16 local variables